explosion/prodigy-openai-recipes/README.md

 ### `terms.openai.fetch`: Fetch phrases and terms based on a query

-This recipe generates terms and phrases entity predictions obtained from a large language model.
+This recipe generates terms and phrases obtained from a large language model.
 These terms can be curated and turned into patterns files, which can help with downstream annotation tasks.

 ```bash